librz/react-components/README.md

-## a list of standalong react components
+## A list of standalone react components

 #### setup